 B. Firm Sector

 The Firm Sector includes businesses and institutions that undertake the risk of combining scarce resources to produce goods and services.
-This sector buys capital goods with investment and pays for factors of production.
+This sector buys capital goods with investment and pays for the factors of production.

 C. Government Sector

 Government spending is a large portion of the GDP.
-The government also passes laws and collects taxes.
+The government sector also passes laws and collects taxes.